Edmonds College Logo

 Back to the top of the IB Section.

-You will be awarded credit based on official CI Examination results, not transcript notations.
+Students must provide official CI Exam results, not transcript notations.
 You will not receive duplicate credit for taking different exams on the same subjects.
-No grades are posted for these exams.

 Back to the top of the CI Section.

-• No credits from the CLEP General Examination are applied to your Associate of Arts degree, Associate of Sciences degree, or Associate in Applied Science-T degree.
+• No credits from the CLEP General Examination will be applied to your Associate of Arts degree, Associate of Sciences degree, or Associate in Applied Science-T degree.

-• Credits earned in the Freshman English Subject Examination are accepted at the discretion of individual academic divisions.
+• Credits earned in the Freshman English Subject Examination are accepted at the discretion of individual academic schools.
 You should contact the appropriate dean before taking the examination.

 • Subject to approval by the chief academic officer, up to 30 credits from the CLEP exam may be applied to any area of your Associate of General Studies Degree.